US arrests reputed Peruvian gang leader wanted for 23 killings in his home country

-NEW YORK — (AP) — A reputed Peruvian gang leader suspected in nearly two dozen killings in his home country was arrested Wednesday in New York by U.S. immigration authorities.
+NEW YORK — (AP) — A reputed Peruvian gang leader suspected in 23 killings in his home country was arrested Wednesday in New York by U.S. immigration authorities.

-Gianfranco Torres-Navarro, the leader of "Los Killers" who is wanted for 23 killings in Peru, was arrested in Endicott, New York, about 145 miles (233 kilometers) northwest of New York City, U.S. Immigration and Customs Enforcement said Thursday.
-He is being held at a federal detention facility near Buffalo pending an immigration hearing, Immigration and Customs Enforcement said.
+Gianfranco Torres-Navarro, the leader of "Los Killers" who is wanted for the killings in Peru, was arrested in Endicott, New York, about 145 miles (233 kilometers) northwest of New York City, U.S. Immigration and Customs Enforcement said Thursday.
+He is being held at a federal detention facility near Buffalo pending an immigration hearing.

 “Gianfranco Torres-Navarro poses a significant threat to our communities, and we won’t allow New York to be a safe haven for dangerous noncitizens,” said Thomas Brophy, the director of enforcement removal operations for ICE's Buffalo field office.